 Double Strength Coffee

-For example, I usually use 1 tbsp of coffee grounds for an 8 ounce cup of coffee.
-To make double strength coffee, I would use 2 tbsp of coffee grounds for an 8 ounce cup of coffee.
+For example, I usually use 1 tablespoon of coffee grounds for an 8 ounce cup of coffee.
+To make double strength coffee, I would use 2 tablespoon of coffee grounds for an 8 ounce cup of coffee.

 - Use a frozen banana- this helps to create a thicker, frozen consistency to the shake without having to add a lot of extra ice.